CanberraGrammar/codecadets-2018/rules.md

 ### **Alex** Eckersley

-Alex is in his third year of a Bachelor of Software Engineering at the ANU.
+Alex is in his third year of a Bachelor of Software Engineering at the Australian National University.

 ### **Alex** Gellel

-Alex is in his third year of a Bachelor of Advanced Computing at the ANU.
+Alex is in his third year of a Bachelor of Advanced Computing at the Australian National University.

 ### **Sam** Moore

-Sam is in his third year of a Bachelor of Software Engineering at the ANU.
+Sam is in his third year of a Bachelor of Software Engineering at the Australian National University.

 ### **Joshua** Whitcombe